cran/kableExtra/README.md

 - [Create Awesome HTML Table with knitr::kable and kableExtra](http://haozhu233.github.io/kableExtra/awesome_table_in_html.html)
 - [Create Awesome LaTeX Table with knitr::kable and kableExtra](http://haozhu233.github.io/kableExtra/awesome_table_in_pdf.pdf)

-## Limitations
+## Limitations/Known bug
 - `add_header_above` and `add_footnote` should be able to work in any conditions but if you are using `kable_styling` in customed templates it can get a little tricky.
 - In HTML, `kable_styling` assumes you to have bootstrap 3 style sheet loaded to have all features functioning.
 - In LaTeX, it is known that striped lines is not working with tufte handout since right now I cannot insert a latex package to its LaTeX header.
+- If you are using the CRAN version, when you run rmarkdown from console using RScript, you need to include `library(methods)` at the begining due to a `rvest` issue.
+By default, `library(methods)` is loaded in R GUI and RStudio.
+I eliminated the step requires `rvest` in current github version since it doesn't provide a very useful feature.
+See [this SO post for details](http://stackoverflow.com/questions/35351443/rvest-html-nodes-error-cannot-coerce-type-environment-to-vector-of-type-l).
+Thanks twitter user @Gimperion for reporting.

 ## To-do
-- A function to insert a gap row (or group title row in the middle of a table)
-- A function to easily add title column indent
+[x] A function to insert a gap row (or group title row in the middle of a table) [x] A function to easily add title column indent
-- Some ways to change text/background color of cells
+[ ] Some ways to change text/background color of cells [ ] Find a way to let align table caption.